MicrosoftDocs/VBA-Docs/api/Excel.Application.Selection.md

 api_name:
 - Excel.Application.Selection
 ms.assetid: f25b5608-035b-983a-545d-d720990c28be
-ms.date: 04/25/2018
+ms.date: 04/05/2019
 localization_priority: Normal
 ---

 # Application.Selection property (Excel)

-Returns the currently selected object in the active worksheet for an **[Application](Excel.Application(object).md)** object.
-Returns `Nothing` if no objects are selected.
-Use the `Select` method to set the selection, and use `TypeName` to discover the kind of object that is selected.
+Returns the currently selected object in the active worksheet for an **Application** object.
+Returns **Nothing** if no objects are selected.
+Use the **Select** method to set the selection, and use the **[TypeName](../Language/Reference/User-Interface-Help/typename-function.md)** function to discover the kind of object that is selected.

 ## Syntax